 • that disclosure could result in confusion or unnecessary debate.

-An agency or minister is not bound to refuse access to a document that falls within an exempt category.
-The exemptions are “permissive” (s 3A).
-More than one exemption may be claimed (s 32).
+An agency or minister is not bound to refuse access to a document that falls within an exempt category as the exemptions are “permissive” (s 3A).
+More than one exemption may be claimed when refusing access (s 32).